arpitaverma6041/basic-clustering-using-k-means-/README.md

 # basic-clustering-using-k-means-

-clustering projects using k-means to group data based on features with visualization
+This project applies the **K-Means Clustering** algorithm to group data points into distinct clusters based on their features.

+✅ **Completed Task:** Basic Clustering using K-Means
+📌 **Internship**: TechMeld Data Science Internship

+---

+## 🧰 Tools Used:
+- Python
+- Pandas
+- Matplotlib
+- Seaborn
+- Scikit-learn (KMeans)